JamesIves/hlds-docker/README.md

 If you wish to add server configurations, such as add-ons, plugins, map rotations, etc, you can add them to the `config` directory.
 Any configuration files will be copied into the container on build and placed within the folder for the specified game.
 For example, if you set the game as `cstrike`, the contents of the config folder will be placed within the `cstrike` directory on the server.

 Additionally, you can customize the server by manually building the images and making adjustments to the `Dockerfile`.
 This may be useful if you're trying to run a custom mod.

+## Ownership 🧰

+The Half-Life Dedicated Server client, Steam, SteamCMD and the titles themselves are property and ownership of [Valve Software](https://valvesoftware.com).
+All this tool does is make it easier to interface with their provided tooling.